 The binding are easy to control, simple to adjust on the hill to resize or fit to various size boots.
 The Top Strap allows for easy control without crushing the foot, thus allowing for a more enjoyable riding experience.
 I gave a friend my old Burton Freestyle bindings to use, I added the Ubercap Toe Straps to these bindings; my friend was amazed at ease of control as well as the comfort.
 It took me a while to get those bindings back from my friend due to these factors.
 The ease of control makes it easier to learn to ride switch and master landing switch as well , due to the stability of the way the bindings hug the foot.

 The Burton Mission bindings are my favorite bindings I have ever ridden, they are the first binding not to hurt my feet.
 I can’t speak highly enough about this as well he Toe Cap fit and how it holds your foot in place without crushing the top of the feet.
 When you are riding these bindings you can be crushing the mountain not the other way around.
 I also like that if ever I do break some of the minor plastic parts on the bindings, I take it to any snowboard shop and they fix it for free no questions asked and it only takes a few minutes.
 Burton offers a lifetime warranty on these bindings and they are made to last and will honor even the simplest repair.
 The Smoothglide buckles are easy to adjust while riding and the straps are easy to adjust to the different boots I ride in.

-The control of these bindings if flawless and has allowed me to improve my riding because of this.
+The control of the Burton Mission Bindings ($249.95) if flawless and has allowed me to improve my riding because of this.
 When you feet are comfortable and the fit of the binding to the boot is secure you are more at one with your board.
 Being in the zone, allows for superior control and effortless edge-to-edge turning.
 If I do upgrade my binding ever I will always keep these as my back ups, it won’t be easy to part with these bindings anytime soon.